advancedresearch/advancedresearch.github.io/blog/2017-05-29-golden-rationality.md

 At first this seems counter-intuitive, because rationality is supposed to be optimal for decision making.
 This intuition comes from the cognitive bias that humans have toward cooperation.
-However, despite this bias not being rational, humans can sometimes achieve better rewards than rational agents!
+However, despite this bias not being rational for an individual, humans can sometimes achieve better rewards than rational agents!

 Collaboration is the concept used in everyday language about group rationality.
 For 2 people, this long term strategy corresponds to the boolean function AND.